fd3siguenza/A03/README.md

   6.Merge PULL REQUEST
     -click green merge pull request button to merge the chnages into  main -click confirm merge
-    -. go and delte the branch since its changes have not been incororporated with the delete branch button in the purple box
+    -go and delte the branch since its changes have not been incororporated with the delete branch button in the purple box
    **************Congrats you have navigated git and github**********************************************************************